RSWAIN1486/emlov3-pytorchlightning-hydra/README.md

 </div>

-## Deploy CLIP with Docker, FastAPI on ECS Fargate (Multi Replicas) and Stress Test with Locust
+## Deploy CLIP with Docker and FastAPI on ECS Fargate and Stress Test with Locust
 ```bash

 # Build and launch CLIP using FastAPI.
 This should launch demo at http://localhost:80/ or http://<ec2-public-ip>:80/docs